jairosoft-com/template-expressjs-typescript-mongodb-pgsql-2025/ai-docs/A_Human_and_AI-Friendly_Project_Template_for_ExpressJS_with_Prisma.md

-# **A Human- and AI-Friendly Project Template for Node.js Microservices**
+# **A Human- and AI-Friendly Project Template for Express.js Microservices with Prisma**

 ## **Section 1: Architectural Foundations for Modern Microservices**

-This report presents a definitive, production-ready project template for building microservices with Node.js and the Express.js framework.
+This report presents a definitive, production-ready project template for building microservices with Node.js and the Express.js framework, enhanced with Prisma ORM integration.
 The architecture is designed to be robust, scalable, and maintainable, adhering to the latest industry best practices.
 A primary design goal is to create a template that is equally intelligible to both human developers and modern AI coding assistants, fostering a new paradigm of hybrid development.
 This section establishes the foundational principles that govern the template's design, focusing not just on the "how" but, more importantly, the "why" behind each architectural decision.

 ### **1.1 The Twelve-Factor App: A Guiding Philosophy**